sophiecosgrove/sfia2/README.md

 * Cloud server: GCP virtual machines
 * Containerisation: Docker
 * Orchestration Tool: Docker Swarm
+# Docker
+* Docker containers allow for easy packing, deploying and management of applications in a clean environment.
+Containers allow you to package up an app with everything it needs so that any other Linux user can download and distribute it easily.
+This ensures consistency in development, build, test, and production environments and promotes security as containers are completely segregated from one another.
+Docker also allows you to version control your images, including rollbacks if you encounter an error with the image.
+It reduces deployment times as a container images do not require an OS to be booted up.
+They are compatible with Google Cloud Services which is what I used to host my VMs and database.
+Storing the service images on Dockerhub means that they can be downloaded and utilised anywhere and by anyone which in a real-life setting would reduce the time taken to download and deploy the services whilst ensuring efficiency.
+# Ansible
+* Ansible is an automation tool that allows you to provision your machines with the set-up they need to run the software.
+It also assists in deployment and orchestration of software.
 # Designs
 ## Use Case
 ![imageofusecase](https://github.com/sophiecosgrove/sfia2/blob/development/images/usecase.png)